 Amy Decker has always been captivated by music and theater.
 After almost 20 years of pounding the pavement of New York City she now resides with her family in beautiful Central Pennsylvania.

 The theatre world can be an unpredictable one.
-Due to a last minute emergency Amy was honored to step into the lead role of Aldonza in Man of La Mancha at the Fulton, taking the stage with less than 36 hour of notice and one rehearsal, for one week of their run of this powerful show.
+In 2022 due to a last minute emergency Amy was honored to step into the lead role of Aldonza in Man of La Mancha at the Fulton, taking the stage with less than 36 hour of notice and one rehearsal, for one week of their run of this powerful show.

 In 2019 she was seen as Velma Von Tussle in Beef & Boards Dinner Theatre's production of Hairspray in Indianapolis.
 Earlier that year she returned to the role of Donna in Mamma Mia! in NYC with Spotlight Repertory Theater following a sold out run at the Totem Pole Playhouse, and in Ogunquit Playhouse's critically acclaimed production of Ragtime.
 She also recently toured the country with the 25th Anniversary Tour of The Phantom of the Opera.